Yash-Prasad-Thale/A-simple-Java-project---To-do-list---Sololeveling-Todo-list/README.md

 6. A 'FunctChoice()' function to " Get user's choice of functionality {I want to improve it to take a funtionality from sentences user enters using specific keywords.}".
 7. A 'SololevelerLevel()' function to implement a leveling into the tasks application{Using "Switch case statements"}.
 8. A 'EndOfDay()' funtion to Save the data into a CSV(Commma seperated values) file using some library{I'll work on it in the end.}.
+Use: { The csv file is just for saving the last completed tasks and Just for testing purposes. }